Topic-based authoring

-In technical communication, topic-based authoring is a modular approach to content creation where content is structured around topics that can be mixed and reused in different contexts.
+In technical communication, topic-based authoring or topic-based writing is a modular approach to content creation where content is structured around topics that can be mixed and reused in different contexts.
 It is defined in contrast with book-oriented or narrative content, written in the linear structure of written books.

 Topic-based authoring is popular in the technical publications and documentation arenas, as it is especially suitable for technical documentation.
 Tools supporting this approach typically store content in XHTML or other XML formats and support content reuse, management, and the dynamic assembly of personalized information.

+Topics

 A topic is a discrete piece of content that: